hhd-dev/hhd/readme.md

 ## <a name="devices"></a>Supported Devices
 The following devices have been verified to work correctly, with QAM, RGB remapping, Touchpad, and Gyro support.
+The gyro axis might be incorrect for some of those devices, and can be easily fixed in the configuration menu by following [these steps](#gyro).
+If you do take the time, please open an issue with the correct mapping so it is added to your device.

 - Legion Go
 - ROG Ally